Claude M. Kicklighter

 Claude Milton "Mick" Kicklighter Sr. (born August 22, 1933) is a retired United States Army officer.
 He is a former commander of the United States Army Western Command (later United States Army Pacific), which he held from 1989 to 1991.
-He was also Director for Security Assistance for the US Army Security Assistance Center and Chief of Staff for the US Army Material Development and Readiness Command in Alexandria, Virginia, from 1981–1984 and Assistant Deputy Chief of Staff for Logistics and Director of the Army Staff for the Office of Chief of Staff in Washington, D.C.
+He was also Director for Security Assistance for the US Army Security Assistance Center and Chief of Staff for the US Army Materiel Development and Readiness Command (DARCOM) in Alexandria, Virginia, from 1981 to 1984 and Assistant Deputy Chief of Staff for Logistics and Director of the Army Staff for the Office of Chief of Staff in Washington, D.C.
 Kicklighter was commander of the 25th Infantry Division from 1984 until being succeeded by James W. Crysel in 1986.